-Amazon has has placed a one-year moratorium on police use of its facial recognition software Rekogniton.
+Amazon has placed a one-year moratorium on police use of its facial recognition software Rekogniton.
 (The company did not exclude its use by other law enforcement agencies).

 In a short blog without a named author, the company said: “We’ve advocated that governments should put in place stronger regulations to govern the ethical use of facial recognition technology, and in recent days, Congress appears ready to take on this challenge.